 Generally, lighting is the largest consumer of energy in a cannabis grow facility, but due to the plants' strict temperature and humidity needs, air conditioning, ventilation and dehumidification come in a close second.
 It has been shown that an indoor cannabis grow can spend upwards of one-third of their operating costs on energy expenses alone, significantly higher than a traditional commercial customer.

-Legal cannabis is expanding in the Midwest, with 11 states in MEEA’s footprint allowing for the legalized use of some form of cannabis (either CBD oil, medicinal consumption, or recreational consumption), with Michigan passing a recreational bill in November 2018 and other Midwestern states close behind.
+Legal cannabis is expanding in the Midwest, with 11 states in MEEA’s footprint allowing for the legalized use of some form of cannabis (either CBD oil, medicinal consumption, or recreational consumption), with Michigan passing a recreational bill in November 2018, Illinois in 2019 and other Midwestern states close behind.
 Existing legalization of consumption in the Midwest means that there is already some energy impact, but not any corresponding cannabis-specific energy efficiency programs or incentives.

 Legal Status in Midwest States